 So, what makes a person addicted to the various forms of social media?
 Are you addicted simply because you are one who enjoys connecting with your family and friends on a regular basis?
 If you check your Facebook page first thing in the morning, does that make you a social media addict?
-The reality is that an addiction to social media can be marked with many of the same symptoms as an addiction to drugs or alcohol.
+The reality is that an addiction to social media can be marked with many of the same symptoms as an addiction to drugs or alcohol or other behaviors, including:

-An inability to step away from social media for a set period of time (usually at least 24 hours) is another aspect of potential addiction.
-Individuals who suffer from an addiction will often be unable to go without their addictive substance for any length of time.
+- An inability to step away from social media for a set period of time (usually at least 24 hours).

 Fixing the Addiction